poogas/test_task/README.md

 Project for DelaWeb by [Dmitriy Volynov]

-Creates simple wordpress, nginx, mariadb in docker compose with CI/CD and github actions
+Creates simple project wordpress, nginx with letsencrypt, mariadb in docker compose with CI/CD and github actions

 # Requements